 Introduction to Live Oak, Texas

 Live Oak, Texas, in Bexar county, is 13 miles NE of San Antonio, Texas.
-The city, which is considered part of the San Antonio metropolitan area, has a population of 9,156.
+The city is considered part of the San Antonio metropolitan area.

 Live Oak History